-Facebook’s culture was built around the mantra “Move Fast and Break Things.”
-Little did they know the “things” they break would include elections, hearts, and even lives.
+Facebook's culture was built around the mantra "Move Fast and Break Things."
+Little did they know the "things" they'd break would include elections, hearts, and even lives.

-That’s exactly what happened to Eric Meyer one December morning.
-He opened Facebook expecting to find the usual updates from friends with pictures of their kids, holiday wishes, and random musings, not a cruel reminder that would leave him reeling for months.
-Instead, he saw Year in Review, a slideshow that had automatically been created to show his most popular posts from that year, surrounded by illustrations of balloons, people dancing, and a cheery headline: “Here’s what your year looked like!”
+That's exactly what happened to Eric Meyer one December morning.
+He opened Facebook expecting the usual updates from friends, holiday wishes, and random musings.
+Instead, he saw Year in Review, an automatically generated slideshow of his most popular posts from that year, surrounded by illustrations of balloons, people dancing, and a cheery headline: "Here's what your year looked like!"

-The platform’s designers and developers had all the best intentions.
-Year in Review would be a great way to drive engagement and remind people of the great memories they shared on Facebook that year, right?
+The platform's designers and developers had the best intentions.
+Year in Review would drive engagement and remind people of great memories they'd shared on Facebook, right?

-The problem was that Meyer’s most popular post from the year was about his daughter, Rebecca.
+The problem was that Meyer's most popular post from that year was about his daughter, Rebecca.
 She had died that year on her 6th birthday.
-All of the sudden, the balloons and cheeriness weren’t just inappropriate — they were algorithmic cruelty.
+All of a sudden, the balloons and cheeriness weren't just inappropriate, they were algorithmic cruelty.

 These aren't just "edge cases."
 They're stark examples of what happens when we forget that our users aren't all picture-perfect, homogenous people who follow the "happy path" as they use our products and services.